The XYZ affair

 The dust-up over releasing the Devin Nunes memo reminds me of the XYZ affair.
 Readers, at least those of a certain age, likely remember studying this affair in school, but some may not recall what it was about.

 X, Y, and Z were code names for three French agents who, in 1797, approached three emissaries of the U.S. government in Paris.
-The three emissaries were Charles Pinckney, Elbridge Gerry, and John Marshall (whom President John Adams would later place on the Supreme Court).
+The three emissaries were Charles Cotesworth Pinckney, Elbridge Gerry, and John Marshall (whom President John Adams would later place on the Supreme Court).

 The American emissaries had been sent by Adams to meet with Charles Talleyrand, the French foreign minister, about resolving issues pertaining to aggressive French behavior that threatened to lead to war with the U.S. After being kept waiting for a few days, they were granted an audience with Talleyrand, but only for 15 minutes.